 Your assignment will often indicate which types of resources you should use to support your work.
 Whether you search the web, or look for information through the library, it will help you to become familiar with the various types of resources available to you, and the benefits of using them.

 Information comes in many different formats.
 Some types of resources are academic, while others are popular and informal.
 Understanding the various types of content available to you will make it easier to plan your research.
 Click below to learn more about the various types of information sources.

-From an information perspective, print and ebooks are the same.
+From an information perspective, print books and ebooks are the same.
 The main difference between them is access.
 Print books are physical items, whereas ebooks are digital files that can be accessed from a variety of devices.

 Book publication can take a long time.
 First, the author researches the topic, then they write a draft.
 The unpublished manuscript is then sent to a publisher to be edited, rewritten, and finally ... published.

 Why use books/ebooks?
 Books provide overviews, background, history, and introductions, as well as in-depth examinations of topics.
-They are useful when you are looking for in-depth information on a topic, or background overview of a subject area.
+They are useful when you are looking for specific information on a topic, or broader summaries of a subject area.

 When researching a topic for your academic work, you may be asked to find “scholarly” / “academic” / “research” / “peer reviewed” journal articles.